OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 For example, let's say you want to populate a global form item for accounts from a script.

-The easiset way to do that is to invoke the script in the ERB file itself.
+The easiest way to do that is to invoke the script in the ERB file itself.

 .. code-block:: erb